rytswd/get-istio-multicluster/clusters/armadillo/istio/installation/generated-manifests/1.7.8/README.md

 For that reason, this `before-retiring` directory contains the same set of resources as `full-installation`, but some common resources such as duplicated ServiceAccount, Role, etc. are removed.

 This may not be preferrable if the new release introduces tighter RBAC, etc., and in such a case, you should simply use `full-installation` and patch the next canary release instead.

+## Special Case: `without-revision`

+By default, Istio installs with revision of "default".
+This is the basic installation setup, and there is even a known issue https://github.com/istio/istio/issues/28880 for not using any default as of May 2021.

+Because 1.7.8 is when I started this repository (and the canary upgrade was still in its early days), this directory contains its original installation spec for reference.